jgerlitz/WetlandIdentification/index.md

 4. Slope
 5. Fill

-Currently, I am using four different locations for both training and testing the data
+Currently, I am using four different locations for both training and testing the data.
+The four counties are Ida, Harrison, Linn, and Louisa counties and can be seen on the map below.

 ![County map of Iowa](/wetland-identification/iowa-map.png)